Cynfinitely/Cynfinitely/README.md

 <h2>👨‍💻 Software Development Projects:</h2>

+- <b>Lin Bags</b>
+  -  Click here to go : [Lin Bags](https://github.com/Cynfinitely/fs12-fullstack)
+  -  MERN Stack , Tailwind CSS
+  -  It was great experience to create whole full-stack app for e-commerce website.
+It was fun to create whole authentication system , relational databases and components like carousel in tailwind.
+Security and design was my main aim in this project.
+New features will be added periodically.

 - <b>Slush Match-To-Do</b>
   -  Click here to go : [Slush](https://github.com/Cynfinitely/slush)
   -  I used PERN stack in this project.
 Postgres , Express , React .
 NodeJs ,Typescript , Tailwind CSS